Barca-Koseoglu/Barca-Koseoglu/README.md

 # 👋 Hi, I'm Barca Koseoglu

-I'm a senior in high school taking classes at the University of Minnesota and Metropolitan State Uiversity with a strong foundation in mathematics, programming, and analytical problem-solving.
+I'm a senior in high school taking classes at the University of Minnesota and Metropolitan State University with a strong foundation in mathematics, programming, and analytical problem-solving.
 I want to pursue undergraduate studies in Data Science and Computer Science at a school like MIT.

 My passion lies in developing machine learning models, exploring algorithmic problem-solving, and building with cloud technologies like AWS.